Group Experiences at Mādahòkì Farm

 Cost is $27.50/person – Minimum group of 20.
 Program 45 mins to 1 hour.

 Walk our rustic legacy trail with one of our Ambassadors – sharing stories of the lands and listen to healing properties that our natural plants hold.

-Enjoy land-based experiences and learn about Indigenous culture and heritage; and reconnect to the land and gain traditional knowledge about the seasons and the moons plants and wildlife important to Indigenous people.
+Enjoy this land based experience while you learn about Indigenous culture and heritage; and reconnect to the land and gain traditional knowledge about the seasons and the moons plants and wildlife important to Indigenous people.
 Also lining the trails, are important messages of Reconciliation on the rocks painted and left by our previous visitors (available as an add on the experience).
 These are rustic trails and require appropriate outdoor footwear to enjoy.

 Visit our Reconciliation Rock Station & paint your own reconciliation rock – Write or draw your own message or picture of reconciliation on a personalized orange rock and leave your mark along our Legacy trail!
 The material costs cover the cost of purchase, cleaning, painting and varnish of your rocks.
 We encourage any groups that can, also make a donation to the work being done for reconciliation and survivors to any charitable group, including our partner Legacy of Hope found on the website.